Congratulations! You and your baby are one step closer to being diaper-free with the help of mommy’s new secret weapon – REWARDS.

 Potty training rewards can take many forms.

-Looking at something from all sides is the only way you can be sure it is right for you.
+Looking at something from all sides is the only way to be sure it is right for you.

 It is all about making potty training rewards part of the process…